Islam and violence: Domestic violence

 (Note: Abdullah Yusuf Ali in his Quranic commentary states that: "In case of family jars four steps are mentioned, to be taken in that order.
 (1) Perhaps verbal advice or admonition may be sufficient; (2) if not, sex relations may be suspended; (3) if this is not sufficient, some slight physical correction may be administered; but Imam Shafi'i considers this inadvisable, though permissible, and all authorities are unanimous in deprecating any sort of cruelty, even of the nagging kind, as mentioned in the next clause; (4) if all this fails, a family council is recommended in passage 4:35.")
 Contemporary Egyptian scholar Abd al-Halim Abu Shaqqa refers to the opinions of jurists Ibn Hajar al-Asqalani, a medieval Shafiite Sunni scholar of Islam who represents the entire realm of Shaykh al Islam, and al-Shawkani, a Yemeni Salafi scholar of Islam, jurist and reformer, who state that hitting should only occur in extraordinary cases.
 Some Islamic scholars and commentators have emphasized that hitting, even where permitted, is not to be harsh.
 (Note: Ibn Kathir Ad-Damishqee records in his Tafsir Al-Qur'an Al-Azim that "Ibn 'Abbas and several others said that the Ayah refers to a beating that is not violent.
 Al-Hasan Al-Basri said that it means, a beating that is not severe.")
+The Islamic courts have the authority to physically reprimand husbands.
+Islam does not want wives to physically encounter their disobedient husbands since the men may become violent toward the wives.

 Other interpretations of the verse claim it does not support hitting a woman but separating from her.
 Variations in interpretation are due to different schools of Islamic jurisprudence, histories and politics of religious institutions, conversions, reforms, and education.

+According to Islamic texts there are general punishments hereafter for unjust act of assaulting wives:

+Being an Enemy of Allah: If a man beats his wife oppressively, Allah will be his enemy in the hereafter.
+This act constitutes disobedience to Allah and His Messenger.